Galaxiella munda: Description

 The fish has a one-year life-cycle.

-A number of informal names exist for this species, galaxias, the Western dwarf galaxias, and western mud minnow.
-The name mud minnow also refers to the family Lepidogalaxiidae, while swan galaxias can refer to either Galaxiella munda or the Galaxias species G. fontanus.

 Habitat

-This species is only found in the South West corner of Western Australia, preferring swift-flowing streams in Karri forest.
+This species is only found in the southwest corner of Western Australia, preferring swift-flowing streams in Karri forest.
 It inhabits coastal rivers, streams, ponds, swamps and ditches between Albany and Ellen Brook.
 It can tolerate acidic water that is tannin stained and with a pH as low as 3.0.

 Diet

 Galaxiella munda is carnivorous and mainly feeds on small insects, aquatic insect larvae and micro-crustaceans.